ndrean/phoenix_solid/README.md

 We present a Phoenix app that starts are a normal SSR app and renders an SPA.

-Once anthenticated with a sign-in, the user can access to the SPA, powered by SolidJS.
+Once authenticated with a sign-in, the user can access to the SPA, powered by SolidJS.

 This SPA will communicate with this node via sockets, more precisely over a channel.
 The node will save the state of the SPA.